CanadaOfficial Name: Canada

 Canadian law prohibits the unlawful importation or trafficking of controlled substances and narcotics.
 Smugglers risk substantial fines, a permanent bar from Canada, and imprisonment.

 Based on the Vienna Convention on Consular Relations, bilateral agreements with certain countries, and customary international law, if you are arrested in Canada, you have the option to request that the police, prison officials, or other authorities alert the nearest U.S. embassy or consulate of your arrest, and to have communications from you forwarded to the nearest U.S. embassy or consulate.

-Importation of Firearms: Firearms are much more strictly controlled in Canada than in the United States.
+Importation of Firearms: Firearms are more strictly controlled in Canada than in the United States.
 Violation of firearms restrictions may result in prosecution and imprisonment.

-Visitors bringing any firearms into Canada, or planning to borrow and use firearms while in Canada, must declare the firearms in writing using a Non-Resident Firearm Declaration form.
+Visitors bringing any firearms or ammunition into Canada, or planning to borrow and use firearms while in Canada, must declare the firearms in writing using a Non-Resident Firearm Declaration form.
 Visitors planning to borrow a firearm in Canada must obtain a Temporary Firearms Borrowing License in advance.
 These forms must be presented in triplicate and signed in front of a CBSA officer at the border (it is not possible to make photocopies at the border).
 Full details and downloadable forms are available at the Canadian Firearms Centre website, under the heading "Visitors / Non Residents."

 Canada has three classes of firearms: non-restricted, restricted, and prohibited.